jasonujmaalvis/magento-boilerplate/README.md

 <h2>Brief</h2>
 Starting a Magento project the right way is a must for any developer.
 This project has many benefits and is the base framework for any new project I start.
 It adheres to the recommended Magento templating hierarchy and has been built from the ground up.<br /><br />
-Note: This boilerplate is *NOT* complete, it is an ongoing project and it will take time to finish.
+Note: This boilerplate is **NOT** complete, it is an ongoing project and it will take time to finish.
 The CSS has been written from scratch and I am slowly styling section by section as I go along, sit tight.
 If your expecting a fully fledged finished framework this is not for you.

 <h2>Goods</h2>

 <h3>Sass</h3>
 The CSS has been written completely from scratch and is component based meaning each area is isolated making it highly re-useable.
-It is based of the <a href="http://html5boilerplate.com/" target="_blank">HTML5 bolerplate</a> and also includes the latest version of <a href="https://necolas.github.io/normalize.css/" target="_blank">Normalise</a>.
+It is based of the <a href="http://html5boilerplate.com/" target="_blank">HTML5 bolerplate</a> and also includes the latest version of <a href="https://necolas.github.io/normalize.css/" target="_blank">Normalize</a>.

 <h3>Removes default xml blocks</h3>
-Magento by default bundles a handful of xml blocks that are rarely used and only causes bloat, so I removed them from within local.xml.<br />
+Magento by default bundles a handful of xml blocks that are rarely used and only causes bloat, so I removed them from within local.xml.<br /><br />
 Note: They can be added back in if you need them by simply removing the line of code from local.xml.

 <h3>Removes unnecessary JS files that are rarely used</h3>
-Magento by default bundles a handful of JS files that are rarely used and only causes bloat/performance issues, so I removed them from within local.xml.<br />
+Magento by default bundles a handful of JS files that are rarely used and only causes bloat/performance issues, so I removed them from within local.xml.<br /><br />
 Note: They can be added back in if you need them by simply removing the line of code from local.xml.

 <h3>Includes jQuery in no conflict mode</h3>